 For K-State, it's one of the last legitimate chances for a win in Big 12 play.
 This game means a lot simply because any road win in Big 12 play means a lot this year, and any win period means a lot for the pride and continued growth for this team.
 But as far as any post-season implications?
 Nah, this game doesn't mean a whole lot for the Wildcats.

 5. Finally, what is your prediction for Wednesday night's game?
 Does Kansas State continue their momentum from Saturday's upset win over Oklahoma?
 Or do the Frogs beat Kansas State for the first time since 1999 to capture the program's first ever Big 12 winning streak?

 I think K-State can come out of Fort Worth with a win, but it'll be tough fought.
 The Wildcats, believe it or not, have been playing with some consistency lately, but they just missed enough firepower to really earn wins against good teams with Marcus Foster out.
 With Foster on the floor, the Wildcats have the offensive options to find scoring from a handful of different players, just enough to squeak one out.
 I don't see the game getting out of the 60s, and I don't think the point spread will be more than 5 or 6 for either team at any given time.
 For prediction's sake, I'll say K-State takes it 67-62.

-Special thanks to TheBigE and the team at Bring on the Cats.
-Look for continued coverage of TCU vs. Kansas State and the Big 12 Tournament right here leading up to tonight's game.
+Special thanks to TheBigE, Jon Morse, and the team at Bring on the Cats.
+Look for continued coverage of TCU vs. Kansas State right here leading up this evening's game.